Afghanistan–Pakistan border skirmishes: Background

+The Soviet Union decided to withdraw in 1989 and when aid dried up on Afghanistan in 1992, a civil war began.
+This was followed by the rise and fall of the Taliban government.
+Since late 2001, as high as 140,000 NATO-led troops were stationed in Afghanistan to train Afghans and rebuild their war-torn country.
+In the meantime, the Taliban insurgency began around 2004.
+To counter the insurgency and bring stability in Afghanistan, the United States built bases and garrisons for the Afghan National Security Forces, and is using unmanned aerial vehicles to carry out drone attacks in Pakistan, mainly the Haqqani network in and around the Federally Administered Tribal Areas (FATA).

 In September 2017, Brad Sherman, a US lawmaker, suggested conditioning US aid to Afghanistan to the recognition of Durand Line.
 He added:

 Islamic Republic era skirmishes

 The following is an incomplete list of recent events relating to the Afghanistan–Pakistan skirmishes.
 Most of these events cannot be independently verified because news journalists usually have very limited access to reaching the areas where the fighting take place.